-- Neglect – includes withholding personal care, untreated wounds, or insufficient assistance during meals.
+- Neglect – for example, withholding personal care, untreated wounds, or insufficient assistance during meals.

 - Psychological or emotional abuse – such as yelling, name calling, ignoring a consumer, threatening gestures, or refusing a consumer access to care or services as a means of punishment.

-- Unexpected death – in the event of a fall, untreated pressure injury, or the actions of a consumer result in the death of another consumer.
+- Unexpected death – where poor quality clinical care is provided to a consumer resulting in their death, or where the actions of a consumer result in the death of another consumer.

 - Stealing or financial coercion by a staff member – for example, if a staff member coerces a consumer to change their will to their advantage, or steals valuables from the consumer.

-- Unexplained absence from care – this occurs when the consumer is absent from the service, it is unexplained and has been reported to the police.
+- Unexplained absence from care – where the consumer is absent from the service without explanation and there are reasonable grounds to report the absence to the police.

 Under the SIRS, an allegation, suspicion, or witness account of any of the above serious incidents must be reported to the Commission.

-From 1 April 2021, residential aged care providers must report all ‘Priority 1’ incidents within 24 hours.
-‘Priority 1’ incidents include those that cause or could reasonably have caused physical or psychological injury or illness requiring some form of medical or psychological treatment, or where there are reasonable grounds to report the incident to police.
-Instances of unexplained absence from care and any unexpected death of a consumer are always to be regarded as Priority 1 reportable incidents.
+Residential aged care providers must now report all ‘Priority 1’ reportable incidents to the Commission within 24 hours of becoming aware of the incident.
+‘Priority 1’ reportable incidents include those that cause or could reasonably have been expected to have caused physical or psychological injury or discomfort requiring some form of medical or psychological treatment, or where there are reasonable grounds to report the incident to police.
+All reportable incidents involving instances of unexplained absence from care and any unexpected death of a consumer are always to be regarded as Priority 1 reportable incidents.

-From 1 October 2021, all ‘Priority 2’ incidents – reportable incidents that do not meet the criteria for ‘Priority 1’ – must also be reported within 30 days.
+From 1 October 2021, all ‘Priority 2’ reportable incidents that do not meet the criteria for ‘Priority 1’ must also be reported within 30 days.